jagarcell/linkedin-to-bigquery-client-authentication/README.md

 Once the service is created you don't need to use build_and_deploy_callback.py when you make changes in the code, to deploy your changes you can use deploy.py

+# Useful local executable Python scripts
+build_and_deploy_callback.py (Use this script to deploy the code to Google Cloud for the first time)

+deploy.py (Use this to deploy the function when you make updates to the code)

+# Links of interest
 Linkedin API documentation:

 https://learn.microsoft.com/en-us/linkedin/